anderspitman/anderspitman.net/entries/11/entry.md

 ## Web Links

-Links are a central component of the web.
+Links are a central part of the web.
 However, they also make any given web experience incredibly brittle.
 Any web page you make is dependent on every link on that page.
 If you link to an external page, and that page disappears (which happens often), your experience is now broken.